-Clover Park Technical College is actively working to expand our global understanding.
-The mission of International Education Programs at CPTC is to provide the highest quality services to international students and educational partners from around the world.
-We strive to provide personalized services and attention to all our students and partners and respond to your inquiries.
+The mission of International Education Programs at CPTC is to provide high quality services to international students and educational partners from around the world.
+We strive to provide personalized services and attention through a team approach to all our students and partners.